Trivium (band): Musical style

-Their style has evolved over the years: from their earliest work on Ember to Inferno right through to In Waves, there is a clear thrash influence from Metallica and Machine Head, as well as a melodic death metal influence from early In Flames.
+Their style has evolved over the years: from their earliest work on Ember to Inferno through In Waves, there is a clear thrash influence from Metallica and Machine Head, as well as a melodic death metal influence from early In Flames.
 Upon the release of their second album Ascendancy, Trivium were identified as melodic metalcore with strong elements of thrash metal, with the third track on the album "Pull Harder on the Strings of Your Martyr" becoming a permanent fixture in the band's set lists and the rest of the album selling itself to gold status.
 Ascendancy was even featured as one of Metal Hammer's Albums of the Decade.
-Later releases have marked changes in the band.
 The Crusade was seen as a major shift in musical direction due to the change in vocal style, namely the absence of screaming, and some of the melodies featured.

-The Crusade is a much more thrash-oriented album and lyrical content was also different in direction, citing current affairs, such as famous killings.
-In Autumn 2008, Trivium released Shogun, which has a heavy Japanese influence on its title track as well as the first single release "Kirisute Gomen", which translates to "authorization to cut and leave".
+It was a much more thrash-oriented album and contained different lyrical themes such as current affairs and famous killings.
+Shogun has a heavy Japanese influence on its title track as well as the first single release "Kirisute Gomen", which translates to "authorization to cut and leave".
 Acknowledging Matt Heafy's Japanese heritage, the album also was described more favorably as more their own style, as previous references to Trivium sounding like Metallica had been made on the back of The Crusade.
 The Crusade made sparing use of seven-string guitars, which were featured heavily on Shogun.
 On In Waves, the band featured a sound closer to Ascendancy than The Crusade and Shogun.
-The guitar tuning instead of being in drop D, they went half a step lower to drop C#.
-The album has several songs, such as 'Built to Fall' or 'Dusk Dismantled', featuring mostly clean vocals or solely screamed vocals from Matt Heafy.
-Seven-string guitars once again returned on Silence in the Snow tuned to B-flat, and have since been used in subsequent albums along with the previously used six-string drop C# tuning.
-Trivium has also used Drop G# tuning on seven-strings on the songs 'Dead and Gone' and 'Beneath the Sun' from Silence in the Snow, 'The Wretchedness Inside' from The Sin and the Sentence, and 'Bleed Into Me' from What the Dead Men Say.
+Instead of being in drop D like on Ascendancy, the band went half a step lower to drop C#.
+The album has several songs, such as "Built to Fall" or "Dusk Dismantled", that feature mostly clean vocals or solely screamed vocals from Heafy.
+Seven-string guitars once again returned on Silence in the Snow tuned to B-flat, and have since been used in subsequent albums along with the previously used six-string drop C# tuning, and occasionally seven-string drop G# tuning.
+Silence in the Snow is also notable for not featuring any harsh vocals, the only Trivium album to do so.